jason-weirather/GSVA/README.md

 First install GSVA Python CLI on your system as described above.
 For details on the `gsva(expression_df,genesets_df,...)` function parameters see https://jason-weirather.github.io/GSVA/

+### Workflow example - Go from an expression-based tSNE plot to a pathway-based tSNE plot in a Jupyter notebook

-### Example convert a per-sample per-gene expression matrix to a per-sample per-pathway enrichment matrix
+Here we will convert a per-sample per-gene expression matrix to a per-sample per-pathway enrichment matrix.
+We will plot the values using tSNE.

-Consider this Jupyter notebook workflow
+These code snipits and outputs are from a Jupyter notebook.

 ```python
 import pandas as pd